Leaf-Agriculture/docs/docs/satellite_endpoints.md

 ---

 ### `GET /fields/{id}/history`
-Searches for sentinel 2 images on the passed date range.
-It will return a list of dates that contains images that intersect with the field geometry.
-It may return repeated dates because of geometries that are intersected by multiple sentinel tiles.
+Searches for Sentinel-2 images within the specified date range.
+It will return a list of dates that contain images that intersect with the field geometry.
+It may return repeated dates because of geometries that are intersected by multiple Sentinel-2 tiles.

 - `startDate`: the start date of the satellite search